Denoising Heat-inspired Diffusion with Insulators for Collision Free Motion Planning: Revised heat equation and target score computation

 It is able to solve the heat equation by utilizing the standard explicit method \cite{gerald2004applied}.
 Let's discretize $x,y,t$ as: $x_i=i \Delta x$, $y_j=j\Delta y$, and $k=n\Delta k$.
 For numerical stability, it is essential to satisfy $\Delta k\leq\frac{\Delta x^2}{4\alpha}$, under the assumption that $\Delta x=\Delta y$.
 By choosing $\Delta x=1$ to apply in $2D$ pixel space and $\Delta k=\frac{1}{4\alpha}$, the numerical approach can be denoted as:

-The given equation has limitations: it is time consuming since the heat value increases at a slow rate, leading to slow dispersion.
+The given equation has limitations: it is time-consuming since the heat value increases at a slow rate, leading to slow dispersion.
 Furthermore, empirical analysis suggests it is not appropriate for our method.
 Therefore, we have made modifications to the equation:

 where $V$ denotes the number of \textit{valid} neighboring states, specifically excluding insulators such as map edges and obstacles.
 After computing, the result is smoothed using a Gaussian filter to mitigate numerical inaccuracies.
 Subsequently, it is normalized by dividing by its sum, transforming it into a collision-avoiding diffusion kernel.
 We set $k$ in a range from 12.5 to 3612.5, with an exponential increase aligning with the progression of $t$.
-Here, we can interpret $p_{0t}$ as the heat distribution at time step $k$.
+Here, we can interpret $p_{0t}$ as the heat distribution at time step $k$.\\